mario-eth/soldeer/CONTRIBUTING.md

 Pull requests are the way concrete changes are made to the code, documentation, and dependencies of Soldeer.

-Even minor pull requests, such as those fixing wording, are greatly appreciated.
-Before making a large change, it is usually a good idea to first open an issue describing the change to solicit feedback and guidance.
-This will increase the likelihood of the PR getting merged.

 Please also make sure that the following commands pass if you have changed the code:

 ```sh